 Board the train to Syracuse and Ortigia island

 Syracuse and its adjoining Ortigia island are two of the most alluring places that you can visit on a day trip from Catania.
 Syracuse is characterised by ancient Greek ruins, fragrant lemon groves, and stunning baroque plazas.

-Once upon a time, Syracuse was the most powerful city in the Ancient Greek world – more powerful than Athens or Corinth.
+Once upon a time, Syracuse was the most powerful city in the Ancient Greek world.
+It was more powerful than Athens or Corinth.
 Syracuse’s history is best uncovered at the Parco Archeologico della Neapolis, and the Teatro Greco.